Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.5 - Create a CosmosDB Trigger Function/README.md

     - From **Visual Studio Code**, double-click on the file **HubwayCosmosDBTrigger.cs** in the editor to open it.

         > For every record in CosmosDB we are looking at startStation Latitiude & Longitude and sending them to the Azure Map Search.
-We are searching for a street address using Reverse Address Search feature of Azure Map to the address of the Hubway Station.
+We are searching for a street address using the Reverse Address Search feature of Azure Map and return the address of the Hubway Station.

        ![Image](/images/lab-2.5-image2.2.png)